185755/ISP/README.md

 ### 4. Predictive Modeling (Not Implemented)
 - **Spark MLlib**:
   - Initial data preparation was completed, but model training and deployment were not achieved due to time constraints and technical challenges (e.g., dataset compatibility issues, lack of ML expertise).

+## Project Components code on your local device
+### 1. Data Ingestion from OpenMeteo API
+Retrieving and Utilizing Data from Open-Meteo API

+The Open-Meteo API provides a reliable and efficient way to access weather data for various geographic locations.
+This report outlines the step-by-step process of retrieving, processing, and visualizing weather data using the Open-Meteo API.

+1. Understanding the API

+Before retrieving data, it is crucial to familiarize oneself with the Open-Meteo API documentation.
+This documentation provides an overview of the available endpoints, parameters, and types of data accessible through the API.
+Understanding these aspects ensures the correct construction of API requests.

+2. Building the API Request URL

+To retrieve weather data, one needs to construct an appropriate API request URL.
+The URL should include essential parameters such as latitude, longitude, and the specific weather variables required.

+3. Making the API Request

+Using a programming language such as Python, one can send an HTTP GET request to the Open-Meteo API.
+Python’s requests library is particularly suitable for this task.
+The request should be sent to the constructed API URL, and the response will typically be in JSON format.

+4. Processing the Response Data

+Once the response is received from the API, it is typically in JSON format.
+The next step involves parsing this JSON data to extract the relevant information.
+Using a data processing library like pandas, one can convert the data into a DataFrame for easier manipulation and analysis.

+5. Displaying the Data

+After processing the data, it is essential to present it in a user-friendly format.
+The pandas library can be used to display the data in a tabular form, and visualization libraries like matplotlib can create visual representations such as plots and charts.

+6. Automating the Process

+To continuously retrieve and update the weather data at regular intervals, automation is key.
+This can be achieved using a timer or scheduler, which ensures that the data is periodically fetched, processed, and displayed.

+By following these steps, one can efficiently retrieve, process, and visualize weather data from the Open-Meteo API in real-time.
+This process ensures that the data is continuously updated and accurately reflects the current weather conditions.

 ---